jamestomasino/labs.tomasino.org/content/post/regex.md

 	button button_2 draggable index_15

 We want to get the number off of the _button_2_ portion of this string.
-Lets start by searching for the first occurrance of one or more digits.
+Lets start by searching for the first occurrence of one or more digits.

 	/\d+/
 	> 2